Logic is the study of valid reasoning

 - A deductive argument is an argument from premises to a logical consequence.

-- A probability argument is an argument from evidence to a probable hypothesis.
+- An evidential argument is an argument from evidence to a probable hypothesis.

 - A normative argument is an argument from reasons to a course of action.